-This test is recommended by the American Diabetes Association, the European Association for the Study of Diabetes and the International Diabetes Federation, and is the primary test used to diagnose prediabetes, type 1 diabetes and type 2 diabetes, then it is to monitor how well you are managing your diabetes.
+This test is recommended by the American Diabetes Association, the European Association for the Study of Diabetes, and the International Diabetes Federation.
+It is the primary test used to diagnose prediabetes, type 1 and type 2 diabetes, and to monitor how well you are managing your diabetes.

 - Frequent urination

 - Increased thirst or a dry mouth

 - Unexpected weight loss